-Over the age of 50?
-You can build an excellent home gym in 2022 – whether it’s within a corner in your studio apartment, an entire guest room in your house, or even a garage or backyard patio.
+You can create an excellent home gym with the right exercise accessories – whether it’s within a corner in your studio apartment, an entire guest room in your house, or even a garage or backyard patio.

 When you designate a specific area within your home for fitness, your health can improve and life becomes more enjoyable.
 What follows are several worthwhile ideas for configuring your home gym area so that it matches your unique needs, workout style, and budget.

 Benefits of a Home Gym

 Often I have a better workout in my home gym than I do at the commercial gym.

 Even though a commercial gym has machines I don’t have at home, the equipment I do have at home is highly effective.
-Plus, I don’t have to wait for any equipment to become available.
+Plus, at home, I don’t have to negotiate crowds or wait for any equipment to become available.

 Your home gym will likely be cleaner and more organized than any commercial gym, and once you get started on your home workout it’s easier to stay focused and avoid distraction.